 TROUBLESHOOTING AN OLDER UTV

-My mom has an 2004 Polaris Ranger 700 twin.
-It won’t start unless you hold the gas pedal about half way down.
+My mom has a 2004 Polaris Ranger 700 twin.
+It won’t start unless you hold the gas pedal about halfway down.
 Then it will start and idles at about 450 to 500 rpms, but after about 30 seconds, it dies.
 If you start it and just put it in gear and go, it does fine until you try to idle.
-I changed spark plugs, but made no difference.
+I changed spark plugs but made no difference.

 I wonder if the injectors aren’t working right.
 It has plenty of fuel because it has pressure in the pressure valve.
 It will actually leak a little so I have a valve cap on it.
 What steps should be next?
 Thanks a ton!